WoutDLN/lexicon-scholarly-editing/CONTRIBUTING.md

 ## Step 3: add lemma
 ### 3.1 create lemma file
-If the lemma of your definition is not in the Lexicon yet a `.md` file to `_lexicon`.
+If the lemma of your definition is not in the Lexicon yet, add  a `.md` file to `_lexicon`.
 For the filename, use:
 ```
 lemmaName.md
 ```